ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_portrait.rst

 datasets and up to four references.
 In this recipe `recipe_portrait_CMIP.yml` the normalized Root Mean Squared Deviation (RMSD) of global mean seasonal climatologies is calculated for a selection of CMIP models.
 In the example recipe, for each variable up to two observation based datasets are used as reference.
 See :ref:`variables` for complete list of references.
+The recipe uses preprocessor functions (distance metrics, global mean, climate statistics) to calculate a scalar metric for each combination of dataset, variable and reference, which is plotted by the `portrait_plot.py` diagnostic script.

 User settings in recipe
 -----------------------

-This plot expects a scalar value in each input file and at most one input file for each subset of metadata that belongs to a cell or part of cell in the figure.
 By default cells are plotted for combinations of `short_name`, `dataset`, `project` and `split`, where `split` is an optional extra_facet for variables.